daniel-partington/Hydro_Time_Series_Event_Identification/README.md

 [![DOI](https://zenodo.org/badge/257156492.svg)](https://zenodo.org/badge/latestdoi/257156492)

 This repository provides the script used in the above titled paper to build the synthetic time series dataset.
-Reproducing this dataset can be completed by downloading and running the Jupyter notebook below or by launching with Binder from the link below:
+Reproducing this dataset can be completed by downloading and running the [Jupyter notebook](Synthetic_example_build.ipynb) locally or by launching with Binder from the link below:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/daniel-partington/Hydro_Time_Series_Event_Identification/master)